 For visitors with visual impairments, alt text is essential.
 It allows screen readers to describe what's in an image, making your content accessible to everyone.

-But writing good alt text isn't just about accessibility; it's a hallmark of high-quality content.
-The good news is that with a few practical tips, it becomes much easier.
+But writing good alt text isn't just about accessibility; it's a hallmark of good content.
+The good news is that a few practical tips make it much easier.

 These two are often confused, but they serve distinct purposes:

 - Caption: Provides additional context or credit, such as names, locations, or the photographer's name.
-It is always visible to all users, typically below the image.
+It is always visible, typically below the image.

-Alt text: "A middle-aged man with a mustache looks at the camera.
-He is wearing a suit and tie and is standing in front of a bookshelf."
+Alt text: 'A middle-aged man with a moustache looks at the camera.
+He is wearing a suit and tie and is standing in front of a bookshelf.'

 - No alt text is better than bad alt text.
 If an image is purely decorative, it's best to leave the alt text empty.